Gabonauta/rickandmortygit/README.md

   - Windows 10 or compatible
   - VsCode 1.69.2 or compatible
-  - Android Emulator Device( Device: Pixel XL, SO: R) or compatible for more detalis heres a pick from flutter doctor
+  - Android Emulator Device( Device: Pixel XL, SO: R) or compatible
+  - Minimun on flutter doctor
   ![image](https://user-images.githubusercontent.com/30781044/180667681-09b13505-d816-4d26-8fd3-8401649c64af.png)

 ## How to run the project